andrastantos/the_d_machine/isa/micro_architecture.md

 Cycle 2:
 - close L_BUS_A -> it will maintain the instruction address while the ALU is busy
 - open L_PC and set it's input to BUS_A <-- NOTE: this is a special path that needs consideration!
+Can we maybe use L_ALU_RESULT?
+Not that that's not a special path...
 - close L_BUS_D -> now it retains BUS_D
 - close L_INST -> now it contains the next instruction (interrupt, NOP or otherwise)
 - set BUS_CMD to WRITE